devinbost/pulsar_workshop/scenarios/message-enrichment-avro/README.md

 ## 5.2.
 Run Pulsar Producer Client App

-The following script [`runProducer.sh`](bash//runProducer.sh) is used to run the Pulsar producer client app that reads the IoT sensor data from a CSV source file and then publishes to "raw" topic, `raw_a`.
+The following script [`runProducer.sh`](bash//runProducer.sh) is used to run the Pulsar producer client app that reads the IoT sensor data from a CSV source file and then publishes to "raw" topic, `msgenrich/testns/raw_a`.

 ```
 Usage: runProducer.sh [-h]